obrie/retrokit/README.md

 * More comprehensive compatibility ratings
 * Support for non-Raspbian platforms
-* Computer-based emulators (Amigo, Apple II, etc.)
+* Computer-based emulators (Amiga, Apple II, etc.)

 If you want to make changes for your own specific setup, feel free to.
 I'll accept contributions for anything that will make it easier for you to customize this to your